Netcracker/DRNavigator/README.md

   - `sequence` is the order of starting service sides.
 In case sequence is empty default `["standby","active"]` is used.
   - `timeout` is the timeout in seconds for polling operation.
 If `timeout` is empty or absent the default timeout 600 seconds will be used.
   - `allowedStandbyStateList` - is the list of possible healthz statuses for standby site.
 By default `["up"]`.
-  - `serviceEndpoint` is the URL to access the operator inside kubernetes cluster.
+  - `serviceEndpoint` is the URL to access the operator inside the Kubernetes cluster.
   - `healthzEndpoint` is the URL to check cluster status.

 Example for `postgres` service: